 Timber trespass and theft are fairly infrequent in North Carolina.
 The intent of this publication is to ensure that you have taken all the necessary steps to avoid becoming a victim or theft or trespass.
 It may be nearly impossible to imagine the forest that you’ve nurtured could be harvested without your permission and/or in your absence.
 Preventive steps can help ensure your property against trespass.
 If theft ocurs you''ll need assistance and a plan for going forth.

 The intent of this publication is to alert landowners and managers to the proactive steps that can be taken to avoid timber trespass and theft.
 The steps are fairly straight forward:

 Clearly identify and mark property lines.
 Have a surveyor blaze and paint the boundaries of your property to prevent any theft, and if it occurs help to establish intentionality.
-Property boundaries must be identified by clearly visible vertical paint marks (2 inches wide x 8 inches long) at intervals of not more than 200 feet.
-These marks should be between three and six feet above the ground (or normal water surface).
+Property boundaries must be identified by clearly visible vertical purple paint marks (at least 2 inches wide x 8 inches long) at intervals of not more than 100 feet.
+These marks should be between three and five feet above the base of the tree or post.
 Consulting foresters can often provide the service of reestablishing and marking boundary lines and/or assist in obtaining a licensed surveyor if needed.
 In short: